 Mama and Daddy decided to split the fun of choosing a name.
 We decided if you were a boy, Mama would choose the first name, and Daddy would choose the middle… so as soon as I saw blue smoke furling into the sky I knew you were my “Asa.”
 What a moment that was!
 To suddenly feel as though I knew you so much better!
 To put a name to the little 11oz life wiggling around inside of me!
 To be able to rest my hand on my belly and pray for you by name!
 For Zane to come and pat you and say “Baby Asa” while he leans in to give you a kiss.
 There is tremendous joy in simply knowing your name!

 What I didn’t know was what Daddy would choose for your middle name.
 It took a few days, but he came to me the other night and said it would be “Jude.”
 My heart smiles at this, and always will, because I know what that name means, and I know your Daddy and what it means for him.
 It means “praise.”
 From a man who almost lost his wife and baby son two years ago, it fills me with joy to know that apprehension and concern have fallen by the wayside, and today, “praise” is firmly established in their stead.
+I also love this name because the book of Jude is a fight for truth and souls.
+Jude was a contender of the faith!
+He was unashamed and he was passionate about what truly mattered, and he knew the importance of looking to God as the One Who can keep and preserve us.

 It is a perfect name… one that seems to be tailored to you, better than we could have planned ourselves.